 By K. Taylor, Aurora ON.
+Thoughts on multiculturalism, and cake.
 Have you ever gotten to the party, after the cake was served?
 You knew they had cake, but you didn’t get to eat it.

 I feel a bit like that right now.
 As drops of cold rain patter on the pavement outside, and a glum sky presses heavily down, I sadly sip my tea.